Out of Area Registration Scheme

 The practice has the right to decline to register any patient from these categories or if a current patient, request the patient to register elsewhere if their circumstances result in them entering one of these groups while being registered as OOA at our practice.

 OOA registration will, we hope, allow patients who are pleased with the level of care our service provides to remain with our practice should they move away, if they wish, We also hope that patients who travel to work or study in the New Cross area, and who are therefore part of our community, might also have access to our GP surgery for the first time.

 Please note that registering as an OOA patient you may sometimes need a referral to a particular service.
 Sometimes there are restrictions to how and where we can refer you as some referrals are based on your address.
 We are limited when it comes to referrals beyond our local area.
 So there may be times a referral will be rejected simply based on your home address which is out of our control.
 If you are seeking a referral it may be better to join a GP practice closer to home to avoid any possible delays to any treatment (including urgent treatment, such as urgent suspected cancer referrals).

-Any patients that live outside of London, it may be in your best interest to register closer to your home address to receive unrestrictive care, but if you choose to stay registered with us we will be happy to review this on an individual basis.
+Any patients that live outside of London, it be in your best interest to register closer to your home address to receive unrestrictive care, unfortuately, we do not accept patients who live outside of a London Borough address.